 Here is a rarely seen image of Marilyn Monroe.
-She is doing something that we seldom associate with 1950s pinup gals: she is lifting weights.
+She is doing something that we seldom associate with glamorous 1950s actresses and pinup gals: she is lifting weights.

 A growing amount of research in exercise physiology is beginning to show that no exercise gives you the best bang for your buck when it comes to both preventing disease, injury, and staying lean (if that’s what you’re into) more than strength training.
 It’s the best, bar none.
 Body builders and those who play sports (especially those with the word “Extreme” in front of the title) have known this for years.
 The average gym goer, however, is still figuring it out.
 There is a very pervasive myth among women that lifting weights will make you look bulky and unfeminine.
 This myth exists even among the so-called fitness “experts”, who really should know better.
-If you just open your eyes and look at women who lift weights, this could not be further from the truth.
+If you just open your eyes and look at women who lift weights (not just their bodies, but the overall health), this could not be further from the truth.
 This is dumb enough, as refusing to train with weights, particularly heavy weights that challenge you keeps many of us weak, prone to injury and keeps our bones brittle.
-I have only recently let go of this myth.
+I let go of this myth 2 years ago.
 In 2012, two of my female relatives (who are skinnier and therefore assumed to be healthier than me) seriously injured themselves doing basic household tasks and had to go under the knife in order to repair their injuries.
 I have never had a serious injury.
-I was, however, recently diagnosed with plantar fasciitis, an inflammation of the tendons in my foot.
+I was, however, diagnosed with plantar fasciitis (an inflammation of the tendons in my foot) in early 2013.
 This was caused by my brief relationship with Cross Fit…which I did in the fall of 2012 because I had heard that it would result in massive fat loss.
 Sigh.
-When will I learn?
-Thanks to orthopedic shoe inserts, stretching, good nutrition and supplementation, that injury is almost completely healed.
-I believe that my ability to avoid injury (particularly back injuries) is due to the fact that I do some sort of resistance training twice a week.
-Also, because resistance training is a no-impact workout, minor injuries like my foot injury do not prevent me from continuing it, unlike other forms of exercise where your entire fitness regimen has to be put on hold even for a minor injury.
+Live and learn… Thanks to orthopedic shoe inserts, stretching, good nutrition and supplementation, that injury is almost completely healed.
+I believe that my ability to avoid injury (particularly back injuries) is due to the fact that I do some sort of resistance training three times a week.
+Also, because resistance training is a no-impact workout, minor injuries seldom prevent me from continuing it, unlike other forms of exercise where your entire fitness regimen has to be put on hold even for a minor injury.

 I happen to think muscle is unisex; it looks great on everyone.
-I associate muscles with strength, which I then associate with masculity (and femininity as well).
-I may be reaching here, but I think these anti-dumbell attitudes are indicative on a larger cultural problem.
+I associate muscles with strength.
+I may be reaching here, but I think these anti-lifting attitudes are indicative on a larger cultural problem.

 Or whether you look like this:

 In all fairness, the second example is judged the most harshly.
 I had a discussion over at Shakesville about this last year.
 But even men seem to fear strength these days.
-And the ones who don’t seem to be only body builders, Cross Fit types and these corporate war criminal oligarchs who want to bomb Iran just so that we don’t “look weak”.
-But is “being strong” the same thing as “not looking weak?”
+And the ones who don’t fear are body builders, Cross Fit types and these corporate war criminal oligarchs who want to bomb Iran just so that we don’t “look weak”.
+But is “not looking weak” the same thing as “being strong”?
 I don’t think so.

 I think we need a cultural shift here.
-We need to focus on both looking strong and being strong, rather than only having the fear of looking weak.
-A strong person doesn’t have to consistently posture or pull a bunch of bullsh*t dangerous stunts to prove their strength.
-If you are truly strong, you won’t have to do that.
+We need to focus on actually being strong, rather than only having the fear of looking weak.
+A strong person doesn’t have to consistently posture or pull a bunch of dangerous, bullsh*t stunts to prove their strength.
 It’s like the writer Elbert Hubbard said: